Carbon Brief is a “Data Controller” of Personal Data and is registered with the Information Commissioner’s Office (registration: ZA186373).

-We respect all personal data that we hold, and we will ensure it is stored safely and processed fairly and lawfully in accordance with the requirements of the Data Protection Act (1998) and the General Data Protection Regulation (from May 2018).
+We respect all Personal Data that we hold, and we will ensure it is stored safely and processed fairly and lawfully in accordance with the requirements of the Data Protection Act 2018 and the General Data Protection Regulations.

 Why do we collect information about you?

 By entering your details into signup forms on our website or external sites, such as Mailchimp, you consent to your Personal Data being collected for the purposes of sending you our newsletters.

 We will only ask for your name and email address.

 We will share your Personal Data with trusted email service providers such as Mailchimp and Revue in order to send you our newsletters: the Daily Briefing and/or the Weekly Briefing.
 We will also use your Personal Data to invite you to events we organise that we think may be of interest.

 Your Personal Data will also be processed by IFTTT and Zapier for the purposes of monitoring subscriptions and analysis.
 We will not sell your data to anyone else.

 Authorised staff at Carbon Brief can view your Personal Data.
 We take technical and organisational measures to keep your data secure.
 Only those who need to access your data to perform their job can do so.
 All our staff are trained to understand data protection and how to keep your data secure.